 - Label Placement: Determine the placement of the label that you set previously concerning the input field.
 The available options are Top, Left, Right, and Default.
 All of those are self-explanatory except the Default.
 What it means is that it will represent your global label placement settings.

 - Admin Field Label: If you want to show a different label for your admin users when they view the form submissions, you can configure that using this option.
 It doesn’t have any actual effect on the form; rather only for administrative purposes.

 - Placeholder: You can also have a placeholder by which users will perceive the field subject.

 - Date Format: Select any date format from the drop-down.
 The user will be able to choose a date in this given format.

 - Required: Determine whether the field could be empty or not when the user submits your form by choosing the appropriate option from here.

-The advanced options available for the Time & Date input field are as followed:
+The Advanced options available for the Time & Date input field are as follows: